TomHarrop/atol-qc-raw-shortread/README.md

     --stats results/stats.json
 ```

-14 threads seems to be a good number on a fast disk.
-Reads are written to
+The trimming is done by `bbduk.sh`, which scales well, but is presumably IO
-`fq.gz`, which is presumably IO bound at some point.
+bound because reads are written to `fq.gz`.
+14 threads works well in testing.

-BBMap's included adaptor file is inside the container at under BBMap's
+BBMap's included adaptor file is inside the container under BBMap's
 installation directory, `/usr/local/opt`.
 To use that file, pass `--adaptors
 /path/to/resources/adapters.fa`.